The flow of electric charges is normally known as a

 in them, moving in random directions at slower speeds.
 If such a conductor is connected to

-They, then, start moving at very high speed in a certain direction.
-We call it an
+a cell, or battery, they start moving at very high speed in a certain direction.
+We call it an electric current.

 The electrons of the atoms inside a metal are much more loosely attracted to the nuclei than those of non-metals.
 Therefore, when the electrons